How Much Vitamin D Do You Need Per Day?

 Quick Health Scoop

-• Vitamin D plays a key role in supporting bone health, muscle function, and immunity†
+• Vitamin D plays a key role in supporting bone health, muscle function, and immune health†

 • You can get vitamin D from the sun, limited food sources, and supplements